evelynfoy/shopping-list-compiler/README.md

 * Code Institute for the deployment terminal and help and inspiration for the love-sandwiches run through project.
 * [Simen Daehlin](https://github.com/Eventyret "Simen Daehlin") for code inspiration, help and advice.
+* Stack Overflow for help and assistance - https://stackoverflow.com/